Loveyatri: Plot

-Meanwhile, Michelle finds out about her graduation and treats Susu, Rocket and Negative to pizza at an expensive restaurant.
-Whilst there, Susu vents his anger at her and insults her for leading him on.
+Meanwhile, Michelle finds out about her graduation and treats Sushrut, Rocket and Negative to pizza at an expensive restaurant.
+Whilst there, Sushrut vents his anger at her and insults her for leading him on.
 Michelle, not understanding and clearly upset, leaves the restaurant.
 She goes back to London with Sam.
-Susu, however, is unable to bear the separation and after his uncle convinces him, he rushes to meet Michelle with Negative and Rocket, but they have an accident and miss their chance as the flight takes off.
+Sushrut, however, is unable to bear the separation and after his uncle convinces him, he rushes to meet Michelle with Negative and Rocket, but they have an accident and miss their chance as the flight takes off.

-After some time, Susu manages to arrive in London with his uncle and searches for Michelle.
+After some time, Sushrut manages to arrive in London with his uncle and searches for Michelle.
 He meets her at the soup kitchen she had told him about before.
-Susu and Michelle hang out and she introduces him to her friends, Chris being one of them.
+Sushrut and Michelle hang out and she introduces him to her friends, Chris being one of them.
 As he spends time with them he is annoyed by Chris and Michelle's closeness and doesn't enjoy the London lifestyle Michelle leads.
-At the same time Sam discovers that Susu is in London and is always around Michelle.
-He tries to keep them apart by confronting Susu again.
-This time he takes a cricket bat and damages his car and forces Susu's hand around his neck in order to frame him.
-The police arrive, Susu is arrested and taken away.
+At the same time Sam discovers that Sushrut is in London and is always around Michelle.
+He tries to keep them apart by confronting Sushrut again.
+This time he takes a cricket bat and damages his car and forces Sushruts's hand around his neck in order to frame him.
+The police arrive, Sushrut is arrested and taken away.
 At the police station, he meets two Gujarati police officers and tells them his story.
-They agree to help Susu unite with Michelle.
+They agree to help Sushrut unite with Michelle.

-Michelle tries to reach Susu to no avail and goes to see his uncle.
-His uncle reveals that Susu has been missing and reveals what Sam had done back in India.
+Michelle tries to reach Sushrut to no avail and goes to see his uncle.
+His uncle reveals that Sushrut has been missing and reveals what Sam had done back in India.
 She confronts him and lashes out at home for his actions.
-Eventually Susu enters the park in a jeep and both Susu and Michelle play Garba together.
-Michelle reveals to Susu that her "boyfriend" Chris is actually gay.
+Eventually Sushrut enters the park in a jeep and both Sushrut and Michelle play Garba together.
+Michelle reveals to Sushrut that her "boyfriend" Chris is actually gay.
 Sam realises his mistake and joins the couple, blessing them for a happy life ahead.

-Michelle eventually goes back to India and successfully fulfills her mother's dream whilst Susu has finally opened up his Garba Academy.
+Michelle eventually goes back to India and successfully fulfills her mother's dream whilst Sushrut has finally opened up his Garba Academy.
 In the end they both live happily after.